NVIDIA/NeMo/examples/nlp/rag/rag.md

 Settings.embed_model = embed_model
 ```

 Next, we will index the corpus document(s), simply by using the LlamaIndex `VectorStoreIndex.from_documents()` method.
 Under the hood, this method will split the corpus document(s) into smaller chunks having a pre-defined chunk size, batch them and feed them to the embedder, then put the output embeddings into an index.
 In this example, we use the built-in LlamaIndex's in-memory vector store to save the index.
-We can also use external vector stores, such as Milvus, Qdrant, etc. Seeing more at [LlamaIndex Vector Stores](https://docs.llamaindex.ai/en/stable/module_guides/storing/vector_stores/).
+We can also use external vector stores, such as Milvus, Qdrant, etc. See more at [LlamaIndex Vector Stores](https://docs.llamaindex.ai/en/stable/module_guides/storing/vector_stores/).

 ```